GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIRestrictSignal.rst

 handlers would execute from secondary threads.
 Only code run as a side effect of WSGIImportScript is guaranteed to be executed in main Python interpreter thread.

+The directive is also valid inside a :doc:`WSGIInterpreterOptions` container.
+When nested, the setting applies only to interpreters matched by the container's selectors and overrides the top-level value for those interpreters.